๐Ÿ’ถAP Macroeconomics

 Why This Matters

 Don't just memorize what each tool does in isolation.
 Know which direction each tool pushes the money supply, why that affects interest rates, and how that connects to the AD-AS model you'll use on FRQs.
-The exam loves asking you to trace a policy action from the Fed's decision all the way through to its effect on output and prices.
-Master the mechanism, and you'll handle any monetary policy question they throw at you.
+The exam frequently asks you to trace a policy action from the Fed's decision all the way through to its effect on output and prices.
+Master the mechanism, and you can handle any monetary policy question.

 Traditional Tools: The Fed's Core Arsenal